 The author focuses on de-biasing environments rather than individuals as a solution to tackle gender inequality.
 By identifying behaviours and processes that take root in institutions and explicating how they impede gender equality, it may be possible to intervene and design around the point at which bias is most likely to take hold.
 This approach, often identified as ‘Nudging’, allows for faster achievements, moving the needle through quick wins in faster ways.

-Most of the book looks at national and industrial level statistics and examines why processes aren’t working, before delving deeper to assess plausible behavioural reasons for these and moving towards workable and readily implementable solutions.
-A lot of cops is given to recruitment, a process riddled with bias, implicit discrimination and well-intended but misguided processes.
+Most of What Works looks at national and industrial level statistics and examines why processes aren’t working, before delving deeper to assess plausible behavioural reasons for these and moving towards workable and readily implementable solutions.
+A lot of attention is given to recruitment, a process riddled with bias, implicit discrimination and well-intended but misguided processes.

-Starting from messages sent to individuals before the application process starts, to how non anonymized data impacts the choices done by recruiters and hiring managers, up to the interview process that, often unstructured, mostly manages to confirm rather then challenge existing beliefs about candidates.
+Starting from messages sent to individuals before the application process starts, to how non-anonymized data impacts the choices done by recruiters and hiring managers, up to the interview process that, often unstructured, mostly manages to confirm rather than challenge existing beliefs about candidates.
 All is put under question, but the author provides a detailed answer, in the form of a checklist for organizations and their recruiting process.
-And incidentally gives suggestions that are valid not only for gender diversity, but for overall inclusion in general.
+And incidentally gives suggestions that are valid not only for gender diversity but for overall inclusion in general.

 When we build teams, we look for complements, not substitutes.
 The diversity of viewpoints may trump average excellence when we have to solve problems collectively.Iris Bohnet